-Motivated by the decomposition of in-cell and inter-cell data traffic, we model the spatio-temporal features of traffic patterns in a metropolis by a directed graph and propose a powerful deep learning approach that can learn from a graph structure.
+Motivated by the decomposition of in-tower and intertower data traffic, we model the spatio-temporal features of traffic patterns in a metropolis by a directed graph and propose a powerful deep learning approach that can learn from a graph structure.
 We achieve large-scale and fine-grained prediction based on a big data set of cellular network records collected by a mobile carrier.